Netherlands-Singapore DTAA: Double Tax Avoidance Agreement

-Income of artists and sportspersons
+Income of artists and sports persons

-Pension and Annuity
+Pensions and Annuity

-Payment to students, researchers, scientists
+Payments to students, researchers, and scientists

 The main goal of this document is to reduce the overall tax burden.
 Pursuant to the signing of the agreement, any income taxable in both countries will be taxable only in one country.
 This tax reduction is designed to encourage cross-border trade and other business activities between the two countries.